 Ishtar Gate tiles with Babylonian motifs

 The Ishtar Gate was a passageway to the inner city of Babylon, constructed by order of King Nebuchadnezzar II in about 575 BCE.

 Building inscription of Nebuchadnezzar II at the gate

-The text of the inscription reads: “I Nebuchadnezzar laid the foundation of the gates down to the groundwater level and had them built out of pure blue stone.
-Upon the walls in the inner room of the gate are bulls an dragons and thus I magnificently adorned them with luxurious splendour for all humanity to behold in awe.”
+The text of the inscription reads: “I Nebuchadnezzar laid the foundation of the gates down to the groundwater level and had them built out of pure bluestone.
+Upon the walls in the inner room of the gate are bulls and dragons, and thus, I magnificently adorned them with luxurious splendor for all humanity to behold in awe.”

 “To be ignorant of what occurred before you were born is to remain always a child.

 For what is the worth of human life, unless it is woven into the life of our ancestors by the records of history?”

 Photo Credit: Bundesarchiv, Bild 183-12947-0003 / CC-BY-SA 3.0 [CC BY-SA 3.0 de], via Wikimedia Commons